BEST OF THE BASICS , CHEMICAL PEELS

 - Beta Hydroxy Acids are also a very popular type of acid used for superficial to medium chemical peels.
 Often used in step-wise combination with Alpha Hydroxy Acids ( Alpha-Beta Combo Peels ) in our office.
 The most popular type is Salicilyc Acid .
 Salycilates are the ingredient making up Aspirin.
 It was originally found in Willow tree bark.
 Today Beta Acids are known for their deeper penetration into the pores than the Alpha Acids.
 Thus we call them our "Acne Busters!"
 They have a Comedolytic effect by cutting the grease ( sebum) in the pores, exfoliating(unplugging) and helping kill the acne bacteria (Pyobacterium Acnea).
 Beta Hydroxy acids are also excellent foor gradual impprovement of texture and pore size

 - Jessner Peel and Retinoic Acid Peel can be used in combination as the Vitalize Peel (by SkinMedica).
 The Jessner Peel is performed in the Doctors office is a combination of low conentration Salicylic Acid, Lactic Acid, Resorcinol in an ethanol base.
 The low level acids used in this peel in a step-wise combination keep it a relative safe, low risk peel.
 Adding the Retinoic Acid at the end of the peel as a "leave on" step, adds to the efficacy of the peel.
 The Retinoic acid is left on and rinsed off by the patient at home four hours later.
 This Peel is great for pigment(dark, splo tchy) skin disorders and for texture, fine line rejuvination and exfoliation.
-The low levels of the acids used in step-wise combination keep this peel in a

 - TCA (TrichloroAcetic Acid) Peels are for the Medium to Deeper peels only.
 Usually used for wrinkles, sun damage and pigment issues.
 It is only used when milder peels are ineffective, and Laser therapies are unavailable .